timothymiller/docker-prisma-studio/README.md

 Access Prisma Studio through your web browser.

+## Best Security Practices

+- Host your different postgres environments in separate docker containers!
+- Share database access on a per environment basis

 Useful for sharing multiple database environments' access with colleagues.
 Can be deployed via Traefik for global access.

 For advanced deployments and/or consulting, [email me](mailto:contact@preparesoftware.com?subject=[GitHub%20Consulting]%20docker-prisma-studio) or [contact me on Discord](https://discord.gg/gtF4AX9UGA)